aurajs/aura/README.md

 var app = new Aura();
 ```

-Now that we have your `app`, we can start it.
+Now that we have our `app`, we can start it.

 ```js
 app.start({